arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ./syntiant-uploader send -m "Y" -w "Y" -p COM6 model_name.synpkg
 ```

-Make sure all executed commands return a `Successful upload` message in the console.
-After successfully uploading the three files, we can upload the Alexa demo into the Nicla Voice.
+Make sure all executed commands return a `Successful upload` message in the console as shown in the image below.

+After successfully uploading the three files, we can upload the Alexa demo into our Nicla Voice board.
 The Alexa demo can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> AlexaDemo**.
-To test the Alexa demo, connect the board to a power supply and say "Alexa"; this should make the onboard LED of the Nicla Voice blink.
+To test the Alexa demo say "Alexa"; this should make the onboard LED of the Nicla Voice blink blue if the word "Alexa" is recognized.
 If there is no response from the board, try with closer proximity or speaking louder.
+You should see also information i the Serial Monitor as shown in the image below:

-Now let's replicate this behavior using our custom Machine Learning model.
+Now let's replicate this behavior using a custom Machine Learning model.

 ## The Machine Learning Model